-The District is an instrumentality/subordinate entity of the State of New Jersey, established to function as a taxing entity to provide fire suppression in the Seaville area of Upper Township.
+The District is an instrumentality/subordinate entity of the State of New Jersey, established to function as a taxing entity to provide fire suppression in the Marmora area of Upper Township.
 The Board consists of five (5) elected officials and is responsible for the fiscal control of the District.
 A secretary and treasurer are appointed by the Board and are responsible for the administrative control of the District.

-The District is not a component unit of any other financial reporting entity nor does the Fire District have any component units to be presented in accordance with Governmental Accounting Standards Board standards.
+Upper Township Fire District #3 is not a component unit of any other financial reporting entity nor does the Fire District have any component units to be presented in accordance with Governmental Accounting Standards Board Statement No. 34.